-C. The rules adopted pursuant to subsection B of this section may not:
+D. The rules adopted pursuant to subsection C of this section may not:

-1. Prohibit accessing the electronic record from the service provider, the member or the member's family or guardian unless the electronic record contains evidence of a suspected criminal offense.
+1. Prohibit accessing the electronic record from the service provider, the client or the client's responsible person unless the electronic record contains evidence of a suspected criminal offense.

-D. If a service provider has installed and uses an electronic monitoring device before August 27, 2019, the service provider shall establish policies consistent with rules adopted pursuant to subsection B of this section and submit the policies to the department within ninety days after the rules are adopted.
+E. If a service provider has installed and uses an electronic monitoring device before August 27, 2019, the service provider shall establish policies consistent with rules adopted pursuant to subsection C of this section and submit the policies to the department within ninety days after the rules are adopted.

-1. Means a video surveillance camera or audio device that is installed in a common area, including a hallway, of a group home or intermediate care facility.
+1. Means a video surveillance camera or audio device that is installed in a common area, including a hallway, of a group home, nursing-supported group home or intermediate care facility.

 2. Does not include an electronic, mechanical or other device that is specifically used for the nonconsensual interception of wire or electronic communications.